We recently worked on a Serval Cat!

 This is problematic when the skin is not intact (the wound is open) which predisposes to infection even when precautions such as clipping hair (see her haircut!), disinfecting solutions, wearing gloves during bandage changes are used.
 This is compounded by the fact that reliance on antibiotics eventually leads to more resistant bacteria which in turn become more difficult to treat.
 The antibiotics get progressively more expensive and have more side effects.

 The use of honey bandages allows us to make the wound environment less hospitable to bacteria without relying solely on antibiotics.
-If the patient … Continue reading
+If the patient is not ill, we may even forego antibiotics all together … Continue reading

 All of us at Canada West Veterinary Specialists and Palm’s family are touched by the caring and generosity we have witnessed since she has been hospitalized.